asitucmu/ASituPortfolio/finalpt1.md

 My story arc will have the following components:
 1. Set up: Marathong running is becoming more popular.
 A number of my friends and classmates signed up to participate in the Pittsburgh (Half) Marathon in May.
 2. Conflict: There are many challenges with running a marathon (time-management, weather, and running isn't enjoyable!)
-3. Resolution/call to action: Proper training and mental preparation can overcome these challenges.
+3. Resolution/call to action: Proper training, mental preparation, and planning can help overcome these challenges.
 And running is good for you, so run more.

 ### Initial Sketches